Limits of Echosync are the following:

 There is no task manager in Echosync.
 This would have asked for a resident program running in the background which on top of using memory and slowing down computer start up, would have compromised the portabilty of Echosync.

 However, synchronization can be started using command line and the Windows task scheduler which is easy to use.
 Profiles names can be passed as arguments to the command line of Echosync.
 Wildcard are correctly interpreted (e.g., 'NAS*' starting all profiles names starting with 'NAS').
+If the profile names contain spaces, they should be surrounded with double quotes when they are passed as arguments to Echosync.

 Button Compare starts comparison between the source folder and the corresponding destination folder.